 Insider Tip: The vast Houston Museum of Natural Science is just steps away from the Miller Outdoor Theatre.
 Stop by for the dinosaur skeletons in the Morian Hall of Paleontology and the crystal wonders, gems, and rubies in the Lester and Sue Smith Gem Vault.

 PLAN YOUR TRIP: Visit Fodor's Houston and Galveston Travel Guide

 Oregon Shakespeare Festival

-With 11 productions annually, the Oregon Shakespeare Festival is one of the world's largest independent theater festivals.
+With eleven productions annually, the Oregon Shakespeare Festival is one of the world's largest independent theater festivals.
 Traditionally producing four Shakespeare plays every year, Oregon Shakespeare also curates new dramas and musicals for its audiences.
 Despite its sprawling multi-venue campus, including the outdoor Allen Elizabethan Theatre, it's possible for visitors to see most of the shows in just one weekend.
-Some of the stand-outs from this summer's roster include The Comedy of Errors, Into the Woods, and the Pulitzer Prize-winning Water by the Spoonful.
+Some of the standouts from this summer's roster include The Winter's Tale, Hamlet, and The Wiz.

 Insider Tip: Be sure to check out the Lithia Artisans Market of Ashland, open on weekends from April through November, where local arts vendors gather to sell their hand-crafted unique goods.